Bug out Bag: Crash course in building your ultimate bug out bag – Part 2

 2) Fire supplies:

-- 1 small container filled with tinder such as dryer lint, cotton wool or steel wool.
+- A small container with tinder such as dryer lint, cotton wool or steel wool.

 ALSO SEE: How to start a survival fire

 In addition to the above, it is often suggested to add a pencil sharpener to you bug out bag.
 This can be used to create wood shavings for tinder (you can also use your knife).
 A 9V battery and steel wool can also be used to start a fire.
 A final suggestion is to use cotton wool covered with petroleum jelly as a fire starter.
 Remember to keep your fire supplies in a waterproof container.

 Tools and equipment are often heavy, so there is a limit to the number of tools you can add to your bug out bag.
 You, therefore, need to make sure you carrying quality tools that can serve multiple purposes.

 As a minimum, it is suggested that you carry at least one knife, preferably a fixed blade knife suitable for heavy-duty tasks and self-defence.
 In addition to this, it is also suggested that you include a multitool in your bag.
 The multi-tool should include a can opener, screwdriver, pliers, and wire cutter.
 You can also add some redundancy to the bag by including a small pocket knife or two as a back-up.